COVID-19 has changed all of our lives in countless ways. It’s amazing what one contagious disease has done to alter the lifestyle of the entire world.

 - Change status from commuter to non-commuter.
 If you were commuting to work but now you work from home or you are out of work and not driving to work anymore, check with your agent to let them know the change in your status.
 You may qualify for a substantial discount.

 - Change mileage per month.
 Even if you are still working, you are probably driving a lot less now.
 If your average mileage per month has decreased significantly, you can let your agent know about this change, as well.
 It is possible you may be eligible for lower premiums.

 - Compare deals.
 Lots of car insurance companies are offering spectacular deals right now.
 Do some research and see if it could benefit you to change insurance companies during this time.

 Have You Been Seriously Injured in a Car Wreck?

-If you have been significantly hurt because of a car crash in South Carolina, and you think you may have a personal injury case, please contact a personal injury attorney near you who can help you navigate the insurance and legal system who will protect your rights.
+If you have been significantly hurt because of a car crash in South Carolina, and you think you may have a personal injury case, please contact a Sumter car accident lawyer who can help you navigate the insurance and legal system who will protect your rights.

 You may deserve compensation for pain and suffering, lost wages, property damage, medical bills, or other damages you have suffered.

 Do You Need a Personal Injury Law Firm Near Columbia, SC?

 If you have been in an accident involving another motor vehicle, you can still get legal help for your personal injury claim even during this time of social distancing.